In order to reach the goals of INTER VENTURES all partners have to involve regional stakeholders.

 Lessons learnt will be adapted to regional conditions explored through targeted surveys of regional SMEs.
-Specific actions and measures prescribing the most appropriate ways to change the policy frameworks in partner regions will be identified in a step-by-step action planning process assisted by advisory services.
-As a result, tailor-made regional Action Plans will be elaborated that can lead to the desired improvement of the five selected regional ERDF programmes for the enhanced internationalisation of SMEs
+As a result, tailor-made regional Action Plans will be elaborated that can lead to the desired improvement of the five selected regional ERDF programmes for the enhanced internationalisation of SMEs.

 The project activities are focused on the SO3 Action 3b.1 to increase the level of internationalization of production systems by: